Mathematics

 Mathematics Intervention & support:

-GCSE Intervention Club is in F31 and F32.
+GCSE Intervention Club is in F32 and F31.
 This is a "Drop-in" opportunity available, aimed at providing guidance, support and reassurance to our GCSE candidates.
-Led by the Head of maths (Mr Blessing) and Mrs Hewitt
+Led by the Head of maths (Mr Blessing) and Mrs Hewitt - Mon to Thurs

-Where and when possible, there will be an after-school revision opportunity for our students taking GCSE examinations in June 2025.
+There is an after-school revision opportunity for our students taking GCSE examinations in June 2025.
+Mondays in F32 from 3:10pm-4pm with Mr Blessing and Mr Gavin

 See the letter of invitation below: